Orbi home mesh wifi system: Pros, cons and tips

 > It is in use 4 hours and 320 days per year

-> You are paying 0,217 euro (or dollars or pounds) per every kWh you consume
+> You are paying 0,217 euros (or dollars or pounds) per every kWh you consume

-You will be paying around 833 euro (or dollars, or pounds, or…) per year in electricity costs.
+You will be paying around 833 euros (or dollars, pounds, or…) per year in electricity costs.

-A water heater will be one of the largest electricity usage of any household, specially during winter.
+A water heater will be one of the largest electricity usages of any household, especially during winter.

 Here there are a few tips to save electricity on a water heater: